 If you love elephants, you may think an elephant ride at Victoria Falls is the perfect adventure.
-Elephant-back safaris are a popular activity at Victoria Falls, and our clients often inquire about them, but many people don’t realize that elephant rides can actually be quite harmful to the animals.
+Elephant-back safaris used to be a popular activity at Victoria Falls, and our clients often inquire about them, but many people don’t realize that elephant rides can actually be quite harmful to the animals.

-Within the past few years, reputable vendors have been moving away from elephant rides.
+Within the past several years, reputable tour companies have been moving away from elephant rides.
 At Africa Endeavours, we encourage our clients to engage in interactions that are safe, fun, and rewarding for both human and animal.
-If you love elephants and want to interact with these magnificent creatures, take a look below at some alternative elephant encounters that we’ve personally vetted.
+If you love elephants and want to interact with these magnificent creatures, take a look at some alternative elephant encounters that we’ve personally vetted.

 Why Are Elephant Rides Harmful?

 The simple fact is that elephants don’t naturally let humans ride them.
 They have to be domesticated, and the process is much more brutal than breaking a horse.
 Many people want a photo on the back of an elephant, but don’t realize what the animals have to go through for that photo op.